railcressall/credit-risk-classification/README.md

 # credit-risk-classification
 Module 20 Challenge

-Please find the credit_risk_classification inside the Credit_Risk folder - code has been written here.
+Please find the credit_risk_classification inside the Credit_Risk folder - code has been written there.

 I have also included my Analysis Report in this README.